mathildaweston/mathildaweston/README.md

 </p>

-<h3 align="left">🔭 I’m currently making a career change to Data Science</h3>
+<h5 align="left">🔭 I’m currently making a career change to Data Science</h5>

-🔭 I’m currently making a career change to Data Science 🗣️ I have been working on training a convolutional neural network to lip read 🌱 I’m currently learning sentiment analysis with Word2Vec
+<h5 align="left">🗣️ I have been working on training a convolutional neural network to lip read</h5>
+<h5 align="left">🌱 I’m currently learning sentiment analysis with Word2Vec</h5>

 - 📫 How to reach me: ...